LukeGrahamLandry/franca/docs/annotations.md

 This has the same effect as declaring the function with `=>` instead of `=` except that you can't access variables from the surrounding scope.

+This is not a hint that can ignored.
+You cannot take a function pointer to an #inline function.
+Since the inlining is guarenteed by the frontend, a (somewhat sketchy) use of this is to allow pointers to local variables to escape into the caller so it can be used like a macro (grep for `/*semantic*/` for examples).

 ### noinline

 Prevent the compiler from optimising across calls to this function.

+Since I don't have (what c calls volatile pointers) as a special type, a hacky way of interacting with memory mapped io (when writing kernels/drivers) is to put a single load/store in a seperate #noinline function.
+Since the compiler is not a allowed to look at the body of the function it must assume it could do anything and actually call it.
+This usecase is only relevant for low level programs that talk to hardware directly (it has nothing to do with multithreading).

+TODO: not preserved by cached_compile_module or emit_c.

 ### use